Advanced Healthcare Directives in PA

 Encourage your child(ren) to have a relationship with the other parent.

 One of the most unfortunate choices in custody battles that one or both parents can make is to attempt to place the children in the impossible role of choosing sides.
-This happens when one or both parents asks the children effectively to pick sides in the split by pressuring them to express a preference for one parent or a dislike for the other.
+That happens when one or both parents ask the children effectively to pick sides in the split by pressuring them to express a preference for one parent or a dislike for the other.

 There are reams of psychological information on how damaging this is to a child's sense of familial belonging.
 Still, it also has the effect of making the custody dispute an order of magnitude more adversarial.